Setti Warren: Personal life

-Warren's first marriage ended in divorce.
-Warren later married Elizabeth Tasker "Tassy" Plummer on August 12, 2006, with John Kerry serving as his groomsman.
+Warren married Elizabeth Tasker "Tassy" Plummer on August 12, 2006, with John Kerry serving as his groomsman.
 A Newton native, Tassy worked on the Kerry presidential campaign, where she met Warren.
 As of 2017, Tassy is chief programs officer at the Harvard University Center on the Developing Child.
-Together they have one daughter named Abigail and a son named John.
+Together they had one daughter named Abigail and a son named John.
+Warren was Catholic.

+Death

+Warren died suddenly at his home in Newton on November 2, 2025, at the age of 55.
+His death was announced in a message from Harvard Kennedy School Dean Jeremy M. Weinstein and Harvard College Dean David J. Deming.
+City of Newton Mayor Ruthanne Fuller composed an announcement of the former Mayor's death that was sent to Newton residents via email.
+Calling hours were held in the War Memorial of Newton City Hall on Thursday, Nov.
+6. A funeral service was held Friday, Nov.
+7, at Our Lady Help of Christians Church, in Nonantum, a village of Newton.